-The BLS reports that overall employment of nurse practitioners will grow 36% by 2026.
-This is significantly higher than the average growth of all occupations (7%).
+The BLS reports that the overall employment of Nurse Practitioners will grow by 45% by 2030.
+This is significantly higher than the average growth of all occupations (8%).

-NPs also have the greatest job outlook amongst APRNs.
-Nurse practitioners will be needed to care for the baby-boom population.
-They will also be needed to treat the growing number of patients with acute and chronic health conditions.
+Nurse Practitioners also have the greatest job outlook amongst APRNs.
+Nurse Practitioners will be needed to care for the baby-boom population.
+They will also be required to treat the growing number of acute and chronic health conditions patients.

 Nurse Practitioner Career

 Are you ready to start your career as a Nurse Practitioner?